 How do I dispute a transaction on my account?

-We will be able to assist you with most enquiries however there are some instances where you will need to deal directly with the store/merchant where you made the transaction.
-Please refer to the table below for guidance of who to contact for specific types of enquiries.
+We’ll be able to help you with most enquiries but there may be times when you have to deal directly with the store/merchant where you made the transaction.

 |Goods and services which were not received||Contract related disputes|

 |Transactions where the payment amount differs||Quality of service by merchants|

 |Goods which aren't as described||Instances of buyer’s remorse|

 Please note that our ability to help will be limited by contracts that you have signed with the store/merchant.

 If you need to dispute a transaction call us 24/7 on 13 2221 or go to your nearest branch.

 How long does it take to resolve a dispute?

 Disputes are governed by the ePayments Code.
 Allow at least 21 business days for disputes to be resolved.
 It may take longer if we don’t hear back quickly from the merchant but we’ll send you a letter if this is the case.

 In some cases, MasterCard scheme rules allow us to dispute a transaction made using your Debit MasterCard and request a refund of the transaction (i.e. a chargeback) for you from the merchant’s bank.
 We can only do this if the transaction was authorised using the ‘credit’ option and usually only after you have tried to get a refund from the merchant but were unsuccessful.
 You need to tell us as soon as possible if you want to chargeback a Debit MasterCard transaction, as time limits may apply.
 Disputes relating to a Debit MasterCard may take longer than 21 days if we don’t hear back quickly from the merchant’s bank but we’ll send you a letter if this is the case.